Luoghi d’Italia

 The 2026 Winter Olympics torch relay

-Not just northern Italy: the torch relay for the 2026 Winter Olympics – il viaggio della fiamma olimpica – touches all 20 Italian regions and 110 provinces, and some stops are truly unique.
-You can follow this amazing journey on the official website.
+Not just northern Italy: the torch relay for the 2026 Winter Olympics – il viaggio della fiamma olimpica – touched all 20 Italian regions and 110 provinces, and some stops were truly unique.
+Relive this amazing journey on the official website.

 Sara Simeoni waiting for the Olympic flame in Verona